simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-small-business-from-phishing-scams/index.en.md

 Recognizing phishing attempts is another important aspect of protecting your small business.
 By being aware of the signs of a phishing email, identifying phishing websites, and understanding social engineering tactics, you can effectively prevent phishing attacks from infiltrating your business.

 Educating your employees about phishing and implementing email security measures are essential steps in safeguarding your small business.
-By providing regular training and awareness programs, you can empower your employees to identify and report phishing attempts.
-Additionally, using multi-factor authentication adds an extra layer of security to your business's accounts.
+By providing regular training and awareness programs, you can help your employees to identify and report phishing attempts.
+Also, using multi-factor authentication adds an extra layer of security to your business's accounts.

 In the event of a phishing incident, you need to respond promptly and effectively.
 Reporting phishing attempts to the appropriate authorities, mitigating the impact of a phishing attack, and updating security policies are all important steps to take.